-Once we moved into our house in Orlando about a year after our wedding, when I was pregnant with Tyler, I started cooking from home much more often.
-As I did, I also started to use my kitchen shears now and then, and realized just how handy they could be!
+Fast forward one year.
+We moved into a brand new house in Orlando.
+I was pregnant with Tyler and I started cooking from home much more often.
+As I did, I also started to use my kitchen shears now and then.
+I realized just how handy they could be!

 Cut Raw Meat

-This is the most common task that we use our kitchen shears for is cutting raw meat.
-For a long time, we used a knife to try to cut the fat off of chicken, and we always lost some of the good meat as well.
-One day I decided to try the shears, and it made the task much easier, and I’ve never looked back!
+The most common task that we use our kitchen shears for is cutting raw meat.
+For a long time, we used a knife to try to cut the fat off of the chicken, and we always lost some of the good meat as well.
+One day I decided to try the shears, and it made the task much easier.
+I’ve never looked back!

 They are also great for cutting raw meat in general.
-If I know I am making a meal that requires the chicken to be cut into chunks, I’ll do that as soon as we get home before putting it in the freezer and the shears are perfect for this.
+If you need chunks or strips of meat, use the kitchen shears to cut it.
 You could also use it to cut up raw bacon or separate large pieces of ground beef.